A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments: The ODCL- family of methods

 Let $\{a_i\}_{i \in [n]} \subset \mathbb{R}^d$ be a set of $n$ datapoints and $\{C_k\}_{k \in [K]}$ be a disjoint clustering of the datapoints into $K$ clusters, with $C_k = \{i \in [n]: a_i \text{ belongs to cluster } k\}$.
 Let $\mu_k = \frac{1}{|C_k|}\sum_{i \in C_k}a_i$, $k \in [K]$, denote the cluster means.

 \begin{definition} We say that the dataset $\{a_i\}_{i \in [n]}$ is \emph{separable} with respect to the clustering $\{C_k \}_{k \in [K]}$, if for some $\alpha > 1$ we have

 \end{definition}

 \begin{remark} Equation~\eqref{eq:recovery_condition} has a simple interpretation.
-The left-hand side of~\eqref{eq:recovery_condition} can be seen as the largest cluster radius, with the right-hand side being the minimal distance between different cluster centers.
-Therefore, condition~\eqref{eq:recovery_condition} requires that the clusters are compact and sufficiently separated. \end{remark}
+The left-hand side of~\eqref{eq:recovery_condition} is the largest cluster radius, with the right-hand side being the minimal distance between different cluster centers.
+Therefore,~\eqref{eq:recovery_condition} requires that the clusters be compact and sufficiently separated.
+From this perspective, the parameter $\alpha$ can be seen as a measure of separation of the clusters, with larger $\alpha$ implying more separated clusters.
+In Remark~\ref{rmk:dual_alpha} ahead we highlight another interpretation of $\alpha$, as a measure of efficiency of a clustering algorithm. \end{remark}

 In what follows, we will refer to a dataset $\{a_i\}_{i \in [n]}$ as separable if there exists some underlying clustering $\{C_k\}_{k \in [K]}$, such that the condition~\eqref{eq:recovery_condition} is satisfied for some $\alpha > 1$.
 Next, let $\Xi(\cdot)$ be a clustering algorithm that takes as input some hyperparameter(s) $\eta$.
 Some examples of clustering algorithms and hyperparameters are presented next.